 Hardynge is the ancient name for Harpenden, dating from when it was a farming hamlet growing wheat for the nearby manor of Wheathampstead.
 The choir's name and logo symbolise these enduring connections.

 The Hardynge Choir started in 1966 and continues to provide a challenging outlet for singers wishing to perform mainstream choral works alongside inventive programming and the commissioning of new repertoire.
-The choir currently has 70 to 80 members.
+The choir currently has over 60 members.

 There are no formal individual auditions for entry or ongoing membership.
 We believe that singing should be taken seriously and worked at hard, but above all it should be fun and open to as many people as possible.